 Yes, we highly recommend that you still prepare for the test.
 Familiarising yourself with the test format and assessment criteria can make all the difference to your success on test day.
 It is not unheard of for those who already have a high standard of English to fail to achieve their desired scores, simply because they didn’t understand what the test tasks were asking of them.

-In the meantime, if conditions allow you to travel to take the test in another location, we strongly encourage you to book to sit the test in that location.
-If a more convenient location then becomes available, OET will let you know and allow you to defer your test booking to the more suitable location at no cost.
+At this stage, while [email protected] remains invite only, we strongly encourage you to book your test at the nearest test venue.
+If a more convenient test location becomes available afterwards, OET will let you know and allow you to defer your test booking to the more suitable location at no cost.

 We’ll be in contact with you regularly to let you know of new test date and location options.
 You can secure a seat at one of our existing locations and if, after you have made a test booking, a venue that you would prefer opens, you will be able to change your venue at no extra cost.